Western Colorado Outdoor & Sportsman’s Expo celebrates all that’s great about the state’s great outdoors

 "She then extended the business model to include hosted fly-fishing trips and education classes, with hopes of building a community of women who wanted to learn, travel and fish in a comfortable environment," Snyder said.

 Colorado is home to mushroom bounty prized by chefs and connoisseurs.
-Trent and Kristen Blizzard, founders of http://www.modern-forager.com, will share pictures, advice and tips to help prospective foragers find baskets of success.
+Trent and Kristen Blizzard, founders of Modern-Forager.com, will share pictures, advice and tips to help prospective foragers find baskets of success.

 "This expo is different from anything that we have ever seen in this region," Snyder said.
 "It will be a celebration of our outdoor heritage and a great time to gear up for the summer so everyone can take advantage of all the Colorado backcountry has to offer."

-Note: - UPDATE: Sheriff says Summit High student accused of violent threats handed out sticky notes to students he would spare